arcus/education_modules/sql_joins/sql_joins.md

 **Multiple conditions**

 Of course, in the example of the depression inventory, we'd also want to make sure that there was a match on subject identifier (you don't want to match Lakshmi's depression score with Larry's address, just because the dates worked!).
 You can combine conditions too.
-Here, we look for an exact match on subject id and a date match that's between the correct dates:
+Here, we look for an exact match on subject ID and a date match that's between the correct dates:

 ```sql
 ON depression_scale.subj_id = subject_address.subj_id AND